siddhant-vij/Dynamic-Newsletter-Tool/README.md

 ## Planned Features

-- **Multiple Newsletter Templates**: Choose from a variety of templates for different occasions and audiences.
+- **Multiple Newsletter Templates**: Choose from a variety of templates for different occasions and audiences. *Add more templates, as needed.*
-- **JSON-Driven Content Customization**: Utilize a simple JSON file (user.json) to specify dynamic content, such as recipient details and personalized messages, streamlining the newsletter customization process.
+- **JSON-Driven Content Customization**: Utilize a simple JSON file (newsletter.json) to specify dynamic content, such as personalized messages, streamlining the newsletter customization process.
-- **Conditional Content Inclusion**: Dynamically include or exclude sections based on user data.
+- **Conditional Content Inclusion**: Dynamically include or exclude sections based on user data. *Add sections based on conditions, as needed.*
-- **Content Formatting**: Use pipelines to format data, ensuring consistency and readability.
+- **Content Formatting**: Use pipelines to format data, ensuring consistency and readability. *Change CSS styles as needed - include variables.*
 - **Reusable Components**: Utilize associated templates for common elements like headers and footers.
 - **Custom Functions in Templates**: Implement custom logic within templates for unique content transformations.
 - **Nested Template Definitions**: Organize complex layouts with ease, allowing for sophisticated newsletter designs.